UPDATED March 12, 2021

 Since we first learned of the COVID-19 pandemic, Laurel Lake has worked diligently with our local health department, our health care team, our residents, employees, family and friends to ensure that we are taking every necessary precaution to safeguard residents and staff.
-Our community has been well equipped, trained and prepared to respond to this challenge.

 INDEPENDENT LIVING VISITOR POLICY